-Discussions will rely on course readings and other online materials I may have directed you to (news reports etc), so please read those before you post anything.
+Discussions will rely on course readings and other online materials I may direct you to (news reports etc), so please read those before you post anything.
 In every forum I will provide some context for the discussion and begin two or more threads.
-To receive credit for participation you must reply to at least one of my threads and begin one of your own.
+To receive credit for participation you must post at least two replies in an existing thread.
+You may begin a thread of your own but are not required to.
 I will participate actively in the discussion board.
 Your grade will be determined by the extent of your participation and the quality of your comments.
 Students will receive discussion board grades via email before a new week begins.